dvlprdave/learn-nextjs/notes.md

 ### Reusable/Shared Components

-Components are a crucial part of creating reausable peaces throughout your project that stay constant.
+Components are a crucial part of creating reausable peaces throughout your app that stay constant.
 For example, a Header component or a Navigation component that is seen on every page.

 Let's start by creating a folder that stores our components and add a Header component to it.
 In your root directory, create a `components` folder: